akudo7/kudos-gpt/README.md

 <details>
 <summary>0A.
 Notion export</summary>

-To export a discussion to the Notion, you have to enter a Notion Integration Token beforehand.
+To export a discussion to the Notion, a Notion Integration Token have to be entered beforehand.
 And then you can click the notion icon `Notion export` and enter a pageId in the dialog.
 It will be add as a database in the Notion page.
 <p align="center">
     <img src="https://github.com/akudo7/kudos-gpt/raw/HEAD/kudos-gpt_notion_1.png" />
 </p>